 The amended credit facility bears interest at a floating rate equal to the one-month LIBOR plus 2.75%, and the interest has been fixed at a rate of 4.90% through the purchase of an amortizing interest rate swap.
 The swap had a notional amount of \$4.2 million and \$4.6 million as of December 31 and September 30, 2012, respectively, and a termination date of September 30, 2015.
 The interest rate swap is not accounted for as a hedge under FASB ASC Topic 815, Derivatives and Hedging.
-The agreement includes certain financial covenants requiring our company to maintain (i) a fixed charge coverage ratio, defined as the ratio of cash flow for the last four quarters to all contractually scheduled principal and interest payments on all indebtedness over the same period, of no less than 1.25 for any four consecutive fiscal quarters, (ii) a net present value ratio, defined as the credit facility balance divided by the net present value of the income stream, that is no greater than 75% through the four fiscal quarters ending May 31, 2013, no greater than 65% through the four fiscal quarters ending May 31, 2014, on greater than 50% through the four fiscal quarters ending May 31, 2015, and no greater than 25% for the fiscal quarters beginning June 1, 2015, and (iii) a minimum cash or cash equivalents balance of \$1.0 million.
+The agreement includes certain financial covenants requiring our company to maintain (i) a fixed charge coverage ratio, defined as the ratio of cash flow for the last four quarters to all contractually scheduled principal and interest payments on all indebtedness over the same period, of no less than 1.25 for any four consecutive fiscal quarters, (ii) a net present value ratio, defined as the credit facility balance divided by the net present value of the income stream, that is no greater than 75% through the four fiscal quarters ending May 31, 2014, no greater than 50% through the four fiscal quarters ending May 31, 2014, no greater than 50% through the four fiscal quarters ending May 31, 2014, no greater than 50% through the four fiscal quarters ending May 31, 2014, no greater than 50% through the four fiscal quarters ending May 31, 2014, no greater than 50% through the four fiscal quarters ending May 31, 2015, and (iii) a minimum cash or cash equivalents balance of \$1.0 million.
 As of December 31, 2012, our fixed charge coverage ratio was 2.73, our net present value ratio was 52%, and our cash balance was \$8.1 million.
 Amounts due under the credit facility are secured by our general assets.